kk-kk-kk-kk/Online-Digital-Strategy/README.md

 Responsibilities:
 1. Develop Digital strategy in cooperation with Google Zukunftswertatt.
 2. Optimize the current SEO strategy using fundamentals of Digital Marketing.

+Please refer to the PDF file for the presentation